mjarzy/2FH4-Electromagnetics/README.md

-## 2FH4 - Electromagnetics Lab Work
+## 2FH4 - Electromagnetics (I) Lab Work

-MATLAB work for the introduction to electromagnetics course at McMaster University, Winter term 2023/2024.
+MATLAB work for the introduction to electro-magnetics (EM) course at McMaster University, Winter term 2023/2024.